The Yomiuri Chukosei Shimbun

 We publish a host of gripping articles, including detailed coverage of the work of professionals in various fields and reports in the manner of a serialized novel about middle and high school students heavily engaged in club activities.
 We cater to the broad tastes of our young readers with fashion coverage and book reviews.
 In our readers' column, celebrities reply to questions about teen struggles that readers upload via our dedicated app.

 We offer various ways to help improve readers' academic performance, but in a style somewhat different from that of classes at school.
-A veteran columnist who writes the Musings column on the front page of The Yomiuri Shimbun morning edition writes short essay-editing guides.
 We publish English comprehension questions based on articles from The Yomiuri Shimbun's daily English language newspaper The Japan News.
 One section focuses on Japanese characters, words and sayings that are often misunderstood and explains the correct meanings and origins.

 Then-Yomiuri Chukosei Shimbun Editor Gessho Kobayashi receiving the top prize trophy for the editorial category in the World Young Reader Prize competition run by the World Association of Newspapers and News Publishers (WAN-IFRA).